Caroline Simmons: Charter Revision

 Criticism of the charter revision process grew after the Board of Representatives voted to submit the charter revisions as a single-question referendum and for the referendum to take place in 2023.
 Previously, the city’s legal department advised the board the city’s charter compelled any charter referendum to take place in 2024 or in another year “to coincide with a general election at which either the mayor, state officials or federal officials are to be elected.”

 Proponents of the charter revisions repeatedly claimed opponents to the revisions were bankrolled by real estate developers — including Simmons.
 One news outlet published a drawing depicting Simmons reviewing building plans while surrounded by developers.
 Stamford’s Democratic Majority Leader for the Board of Representatives Nina Sherwood became a highly visible advocate for the charter revisions and called the referendum a “David and Goliath situation where big money is protecting its interests which are in direct conflict with yours.”
 Other proponents refuted the claim the revisions were a “power grab” including op-eds from the Chair of the revision committee and former mayoral candidate Barry Michelson.

 The charter referendum vote failed.
 More than 11,000 citizens voted against the proposed changes compared to roughly 8,400 who voted in favor.
 Simmons called the vote “a victory for progress in the city of Stamford.”
 Less than two days after the vote, the Board of Representatives drafted a resolution to resubmit the charter revision vote for 2024 but later withdrew the proposal.
 Sherwood was quoted saying “nobody has the stomach to fight any more about this.”
+Sherwood's faction later lost decisively in Stamford's Democratic City Committee and the Board of Representatives.
+Sherwood later chose to not seek re-election.